I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wudfddi/nf-wudfddi-iwdfdevice2-createsymboliclinkwithreferencestring.md

 If you do not need to add a reference string to your device's symbolic link name, your driver can call <a href="https://msdn.microsoft.com/library/windows/hardware/ff557023">IWDFDevice::CreateSymbolicLink</a> instead of <b>CreateSymbolicLinkWithReferenceString</b>.

-          The following line defines a symbolic link name prefix in the global <b>DosDevices</b> namespace.

-The following code example creates a symbolic name string, obtains the <a href="..\wudfddi\nn-wudfddi-iwdfdevice2.md">IWDFDevice2</a> interface, and then calls <b>CreateSymbolicLinkWithReferenceString</b>.

 ## Requirements
 | &nbsp; | &nbsp; |
 | ---- |:---- |